Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Result: learn ms-access tips and tricks

-The Built-in Function PROPER() of Excel converts the first letter of each word in a string of text, into upper case and the rest of the text into Lower-case.
+The Built-in Function PROPER() of Excel converts the first letter of each word in a string of text into upper case and the rest of the text into lower case letters.

-Microsoft Access Function StrConv() can do what PROPER() Function does in Excel.
+Microsoft Access Function StrConv() can do what the PROPER() Function does in Excel.

 Its usage is as given below: